 Your kindergarten son wants to wear a tutu around the house even when friends come over to play?

-Gender identity is one of the earliest forms of self-awareness (all girls have long hair, all boys wear shirts with cars on them).
+Gender identity is one of the earliest forms of self-awareness.
+There are the usual stereotypes – girls have long hair, boys wear shirts with cars on them.
 But sometimes a child’s preferences don’t match a parent’s expectations.
 Are you embarrassed at how to explain your child’s choices?
 Do you tell your son that choice is not allowed?
 Do you talk with anyone else about your concerns or do you take a deep breath and think about why your daughter may be choosing to act in ways that may not be what we think is the norm related to gender identity?

 What is gender identity?
 While the answer is complicated, the CBSN Originals documentary, “Gender: The Space Between,” defines it as “a person’s innermost concept of self as man, woman, a blend of both, or neither – how individuals perceive themselves and what they call themselves.
 Gender identity can be the same or different from one’s sex assigned at birth.

 How excited and ready we are to wrap our newborn son in a blue blanket and buy a baseball glove.
 How thrilled we are to pick out a lacey pink dress and matching hair bow for our newborn daughter to wear for the baby naming ceremony.
-Our preconceived notions of our child’s gender expression whether in clothes, favorite toys or activities oftentimes fit the norm.
-But what do we do, if anything, when our young child does not choose to be expressive in the ways we think of as the norm?
+Our preconceived notions of our child’s gender expression whether in clothes, favorite toys or activities oftentimes align with the stereotypes.
+But what do we do, if anything, when our young child does not choose to be expressive in the ways we think of as “the norm?”

-Consider the following guidelines: (most derived from 8 Positive Ways to Address Children’s Gender Identity Issues by Dina Roth Porth)
+Consider the following guidelines adapted from 8 Positive Ways to Address Children’s Gender Identity Issues)

 - Don’t jump to conclusions especially with young children.
 This is a time for young children to try out different gender identity roles and is usually a normal part of development.